matheusinit/matheusinit/README.md

  <h3>Hello, I'm matheusinit</h3>

  I'm Matheus Oliveira, a **Back-end Developer**.
 I'm a 21 year old guy who likes to write tests with TDD.
-My main language is **Typescript/Javascript**, but I write in _Java_ and _C#_ as well.
+My main language is **Typescript/Javascript**, but I have experience in _Java_, _C#_ and _Python_ as well.
 I am determined and focused, even more when I am programming.
 I'm always testing new technologies to improve my todays's view on projects.
 I'm enthusiastic to transmit knowledge and see others improving because of that knowledge.
 I believe technology can help people and I'm more than happy to participate with hard work.

-Currently I'm learning **Message Broker**, **Microservices** e **AWS** with real projects.
+Currently I'm learning about **Message Broker**, **Microservices** e **AWS** with real projects.

 <br/>